Katherine López

 What subjects within veterinary medicine interest you the most, and why?

 When I first applied to vet school, I was certain that I wanted to pursue cardiology.
-My passion for this specialty hasn’t changed, as I’m fascinated by the complexity of the heart and how its function impacts the entire body.
-At the same time, I’m currently focused on gaining broad experience in small animal and exotic medicine, as I want to work as a general practitioner first and see where that path takes me before committing to a specialty residency.
-I’m excited by the variety and challenges that general practice offers, from treating a wide range of species to managing diverse cases.
-In the future, I hope to continue learning and deepening my expertise in cardiology, potentially making cardiac diseases one of the areas I excel in.
-For now, my focus is on becoming a well-rounded, skilled veterinarian who can provide excellent care across small animals and exotic species.
+That passion hasn’t changed, as I’m fascinated by the complexity of the heart and how its function impacts the entire body.
+At the same time, I’m focused on gaining broad experience in small animal and exotic medicine, as I plan to work as a general practitioner first before committing to a specialty residency.

 Katherine Lopez wearing scrubs and a mask while holding a puppy in a veterinary clinic setting.